Backed by Science. Rigorous testing. Real results.

 Boeing multi-surface compatibility testing

-Boeing multi-surface compatibility testing assessed System 3 SDP across a range of materials and found it compatible with electronics, plastics, metals, and fabrics — directly relevant to mixed athletic environments and shared gear.
+Boeing multi-surface compatibility testing assessed the Layer 1 surface chemistry across a range of materials and found it compatible with electronics, plastics, metals, and fabrics — directly relevant to mixed athletic environments and shared gear.

 Our own measurement · Shield3